 What is the Curly Girl Method?

-Cleansing – choose to either wash your hair with a low-poo (sulfate-free shampoo) or co-wash (with a conditioning cleanser)
+Cleansing – choose to either wash your hair with a low-poo (sulfate-free shampoo) or no-poo/co-wash (conditioning cleanser)

 Condition – use a conditioner that is right for your hair density and porosity, if your hair is fine-medium use a lightweight conditioner, if your hair is medium-thick/coarse, use a very moisturising and nourishing conditioner